 Harding was a popular president who died halfway through his third year in office, just as scandals involving his administration were becoming public.

 The decision by Harding’s wife, Florence, to skip an autopsy for her husband, and have his body embalmed one hour after his death, fed the rumor mill in 1923.
-Later in 1930, a former Harding administration member published a book claiming that Florence poisoned her husband (which was soon debunked).
+Later in 1930, a former Harding administration member published a book claiming that Florence Harding poisoned her husband (a rumor that was soon debunked).

 The scandals involving Harding kept coming after his death, including claims he had fathered an illegitimate daughter in the White House with his alleged mistress, Nan Britton.
 The Teapot Dome scandal also consumed much of the early days of the administration of Calvin Coolidge, the vice president who succeeded Harding.
 There were also scandals involving other government agencies that followed after Harding's death.